 But what I tell people who ask me, is that if you are planning on buying a brand new router, then just buy a Mesh Network, you’ll end up having less problems down the line.

-Obviously, there are a lot of mesh network units on the market.
+Obviously, there are a lot of these new node type of network units on the market.
 But I’m going to give you the skinny from my testing results on these four smart wifi systems.

 If you aren’t living under a rock then you know that Google is the king of the internet.
 With that said, obviously, they want you on it as much as possible!

-A lot of people seem to be bothered by the fact that this device only has two ethernet ports to connect into.
+A lot of people seem to be bothered by the fact that Google wifi only has two ethernet ports to connect into.
 Honestly, the way I look at that is that nowadays we don’t have that many items physically plugged into the router anymore for the average homeowner anyway.
-So I think it’s really subjective how many ports you need, but in my opinion, two ports should be plenty in 2019 and way beyond!
+So I think it’s really subjective how many ports you need, but in my opinion, two ports should be plenty for years to come.

-- You won’t mind having their satellites out around your house because they are very appealing to the eye.
+- You won’t mind having Google beacon’s out around your house because they are very appealing to the eye.

-- Google stays on top of security updates for this hardware product.
+- Google wifi stays on top of security updates for this hardware product.

 - Setup takes no time at all through the app.
 Very easy.